qualisign/optipulse.github.io/whitepaper.md

 ### Incentivizing Behavior<a id="sec-2-3-2" name="sec-2-3-2"></a>

-It may seem obvious from this simplistic discussion of smart contracts, but the ability for computers to listen to data and execute transactions on a blockchain enables an ennumerable array of business solutions heretofore unworkable - especially those based on the idea of turning a traditionally top-down service into a consumer-to-consumer platform.
+It may not seem obvious from this simplistic discussion of smart contracts, but the ability for computers to listen to data and execute transactions on a blockchain enables an ennumerable array of business solutions heretofore unworkable - especially those based on the idea of turning a traditionally top-down service into a consumer-to-consumer platform.
 Decentralized platforms based on blockchain/smart contracts are already being developed across a range of industries (even entire governemnts!), though it is still too early for average consumers to notice any benefit.
 Here is a listing of dozens of ideas currently being developed, many already fully functional <http://dapps.ethercasts.com/>